Jon-Becker/research/papers/databroker-global-audit/README.md

   - **Seller Can Also Be The Buyer** [ [Code Reference](https://github.com/databrokerglobal/Polygon-migration/blob/e3cfa08c0298ba96e7d15c08f50b1f2982cfa0e9/hardhat-mainnet/contracts/DatabrokerDeals.sol#L131-L185) ]

-    Assuming you do not want users to be able to create deals with themselves, there should be a require statement after ``line 142`` that requires ``buyerId`` and ``sellerId`` to be different from eachother.
+    Assuming you do not want users to be able to create deals with themselves, there should be a require statement after ``line 142`` that requires ``buyerId`` and ``sellerId`` to be different from each other.
 This shouldn't cause problems with the contract itself, but would reduce gas consumption.

   - **Documentation Issues**

     Proper [NatSpec](https://docs.soliditylang.org/en/develop/natspec-format.html) documentation missing from all functions within ``DatabrokerDeals.sol``.
-Consider adding additional documentation, including inline documentation for ease of readibility for consumers.
+Consider adding additional documentation, including inline documentation for ease of readability for consumers.

   - **Variable Issues**